MadStu/connect-4-plus/README.md

 - I used a royalty free image of an old computer from: https://www.pikpng.com/
 - I included quotes from 2001: A Space Odyssey by Arthur C. Clarke
 - I included a quote from The Hitchhiker's Guide to the Galaxy by Douglas Adams

+## Final Notes

+I started this project as complete novice and now the I'm at the end I feel like I've come a huge distance.
+And while my skills may not yet be up to it, I know for sure that anything is possible with the right code in the right order.

+It wasn't until I was coming to the end of the project and my python file was getting longer that I realised the benefits of using classes over just functions.
+I do have all of the logic being run within functions but have run out of time to refactor it all into the neat class > function > code heirarchial structure.

+I hope anybody who plays this game will find it both enjoyable and challenging.
+Challenge your friends to beat your high score!

+Happy Gaming! :)